 If it is determined that someone else’s negligence caused the accident, with the assistance of an experienced personal injury attorney you are allowed to file a claim or lawsuit against that “third party” to recover the difference between your Workers’ Comp award and the total damage amount.
 The claim is usually filed against this defendant’s insurance company.
 So when you are injured at work, it is in your best interests to retain a seasoned injury attorney to fully investigate the accident and, if appropriate, represent you against these third parties and their insurance carriers.

-Our New York workplace injury lawyers have handled many Workers’ Comp and third-party lawsuit cases.
+Our New York workplace injury lawyers or personal injury lawyer in Brooklyn have handled many Workers’ Comp and third-party lawsuit cases.
 We know the tactics used by third-party defendants and insurers to minimize or evade their payment obligations to injured workers.